1 MAR 25

 In accordance with the applicable regulations that allow competitions starting before 1 July 2025 to implement the new Laws earlier or to delay their implementation until no later than the start of the next competition, these changes will be in force at the FIFA Club World Cup 2025™, which kicks off on 14 June 2025.

-The IFAB also decided to pro-actively find competitions to conduct additional offside trials with the objectives of fostering attacking football and encouraging goal-scoring opportunities while maintaining the sport’s attractiveness.
-FIFA will make such trials at some upcoming FIFA competitions.
+The IFAB also decided to proactively identify competitions to conduct additional offside trials with a view to fostering attacking football and encouraging goalscoring opportunities while maintaining the game’s attractiveness.
+FIFA will carry out such trials at some of its upcoming competitions.

-FIFA also informed The IFAB about the trial with Football Video Support, a cost-effective system that requires a very small number of cameras and was successfully tested at several FIFA competitions in 2024.
-Given the positive results to date, it was agreed to extend the trials to more competitions.
+FIFA also informed The IFAB about the trial with Football Video Support, a cost-effective system that requires very few cameras and was successfully tested at several FIFA competitions in 2024.
+Given the positive impact to date, it was agreed that the trials would be extended to other competitions.

 The meeting, chaired by the IFA, was also attended by representatives from FIFA, The FA, the Scottish FA, the FA of Wales and The IFAB administration.